 #6 Analyze Geographic Performance

 Are you implementing geo-targeting for your campaigns or splitting campaigns according to geographical relevance?
-In the new AdWords UI, you’ll find a Predefined Reports tab from where you can run a report to analyze campaign performance by geographical area.
+In the new Google Ads UI, you’ll find a Predefined Reports tab from where you can run a report to analyze campaign performance by geographical area.
 Use this feature to identify and exclude geographical areas that have cost money but did not lead to conversions.
 You can also exclude areas that delivered conversions but at CPCs that were too high or above your goal.

 #7 Consider Remarketing Campaigns